hashworks-code/littlebrahma.v2/_caseStudy-service/gaft.md

 box-Head7: '140+'
 box-Head8: ''
-box-para5: 'Features allowing the users to resolve frauds from one platform'
+box-para5: 'Features allowing the users to resolve frauds from a single platform'

 division_loop: